 By keeping your contacts informed with facts and insights about what’s really happening in the market, you’re helping to calm fear while building trust and credibility with your clients.

 Consumers are out there.
 The digital space is booming.
-The agents that are able to adapt and create new business in this environment will not only survive, they’ll thrive when the market returns.
+The agents that are able to adapt and create new business in this environment will not only survive, they’ll thrive as listings pick up.

 See How Agents Are Doing This

-By taking real estate insights, KCM content and local statistics, you can create materials that help calm fear and educate your community.
+By taking real estate insights, KCM content and local statistics, you can create materials that help build trust and educate your community.
 Whether you’re throwing together a video, sending an email or being more vocal on social media, there are many ways that you can step up as a trusted advisor.

-Here are a couple ways agents like you are doing it (and seeing success).
+Here are a couple of ways agents like you are doing it (and seeing success).

 Share Market Insights on Social Media

-With all the uncertainty surrounding today’s economic volatility, people are searching for answers about where the housing market is headed.
+With all the uncertainty surrounding today’s housing market, people are searching for answers about where real estate is headed.

-Create videos, share real estate insights and stay up-to-date with what’s happening in the market by visiting our COVID-19 resource page daily.
+Create videos, share real estate insights, and stay up-to-date with what’s happening in the market by visiting our Resource Page often.